Making Models

 """

-Returns the energy to perform a ternary MAC operation.
+Returns the energy and latency to perform a ternary MAC operation.

 Parameters